mwicat/phonecontrol/README.markdown

 ## Description

-This web application allows you to remote control Cisco phones spread on LAN.
+This web application allows you to remotely control Cisco phones spread on LAN.
 It utilises HTTP server present on phone to send proper commands.

 ## Requirements